 8. Go to cell E6 and enter =DATE(E5,12,31) to display the date.
 Copy to the right.
 You will see the #VALUE! message after 2021.
 We can fix this by using the IFERROR function =IFERROR(DATE(E5,12,31),””).

 9. Now, we can begin to calculate the NPV and IRR.
 First, we need to input the free cash flow amounts.
 We assume that the FCF amounts from period 1 to 5 are -1,000, 500, 600, 700, 900.
 In cell C37, we will enter a discount rate of 15%.
 In cell B37, calculate the NPV using the XNPV formula =XNPV(C37,E35:I35,E6:I6).

 10. In cell B38, calculate the IRR using the XIRR formula =XIRR(E35:I35,E6:I6).

 Adding OFFSET to XNPV and XIRR

-We can change the XNPV and XIRR formulas to make them more dynamic using the OFFSET function.
+We can change the XNPV and XIRR formulas to make more dynamic formulas using the OFFSET function.

-Thank you for reading CFI’s guide on Debt Schedule with PMT, IPMT and IF formulas.
-To keep learning and advancing your career, the following resources will be helpful:
+Thank you for reading CFI’s guide on How to Create a Debt Schedule with PMT, IPMT, and IF formulas.
+To keep learning and advancing your career, the following CFI resources will be helpful: